gemasegarra/beerflix/README.md

 #### Known bugs to fix

 - Filter by year is not working properly at the moment.
-It should be throwing results that match the API value 'firstBrewed' but right now results match the beer 'name' or the beer 'description'.
+It should be throwing results that match the API value 'firstBrewed' but right now results match beer 'name' or beer 'description'.

 ## Built with